Weekly review of Azerbaijani currency rates

 0.02695

-The official exchange rate of manat to Turkish lira, set by the CBA, decreased by 0.0066 manats or 1.81 percent last week.
+The official exchange rate of manat to Turkish lira, set by the CBA, decreased by 0.0021 manats or 0.5722 percent.

 |